-- Program management; - Development of whole community partnerships, through groups such as Citizen Corps Councils; - Structures and mechanisms for information sharing between the public and private sector; - Implementing models, programs, and workforce enhancement initiatives to address ideologically-inspired radicalization to violence in the homeland; - Tools, resources and activities that facilitate shared situational awareness between the public and private sectors; - Operational Support; - Utilization of standardized resource management concepts such as typing, inventorying, organizing, and tracking to facilitate the dispatch, deployment, and recovery of resources before, during, and after an incident; - Responding to an increase in the threat level under the National Terrorism Advisory System (NTAS), or needs in resulting from a National Special Security Event; and - Paying salaries and benefits for personnel to serve as qualified intelligence analysts.
+- Program Management; - Development of whole community partnerships, through groups such as Citizen Corp Councils; Structures and mechanisms for information sharing between the public and private sector; - Implementing models, programs, and workforce enhancement initiatives to address ideologically inspired radicalization to violence in the homeland; - Tools, resources, and activities that facilitate shared situational awareness between the public and private sectors: - Operational Support; - Utilization of standardized resource management concepts such as typing, inventorying, organizing, and tracking to facilitate the dispatch, deployment, and recovery of resources before, during, and after an incident; - Responding to an increase in the threat level under the National Terrorism Advisory System (NTAS) or needs resulting from a National Special Security Event; and - Paying salaries and benefits for personnel to serve as qualified Intelligence Analysts.
+Per the Personnel Reimbursement for Intelligence Cooperation and Enhancement (PRICE) of Homeland Security Act, Pub.
+L. No. 110-412, § 2, codified in relevant part, as amended, at 6 U.S.C. § 609(a), HSGP and UASI funds may be used to hire new staff and/or contractor positions to serve as intelligence analysts to enable information/intelligence sharing capabilities, as well as support existing intelligence analysts previously covered by HSGP or UASI funding.
+See 6 U.S.C. § 609(a).
+To be hired as an intelligence analyst, staff and/or contractor personnel must meet at least one of the following criteria: - Complete training to ensure baseline proficiency in intelligence analysis and production within six months of being hired; and/or, - Previously served as an intelligence analyst for a minimum of two years either in a federal intelligence agency, the military, or state and/or local law enforcement intelligence unit.